Pest Control Services in Dallas, Texas

 Dallas–Fort Worth's north-central Texas location delivers a unique combination of intense summer heat, mild winters, and seasonal humidity that sustains heavy year-round pest pressure.
 Eastern subterranean termites are the top structural threat, with the region's expansive clay soils creating foundation cracks that serve as termite highways.
 Fire ants are arguably the most universal nuisance — virtually every DFW property deals with them, and the mild winters mean colonies rarely die off completely.
 Dallas County's West Nile virus history is among the worst in the nation, making mosquito control a genuine public health concern rather than just a comfort issue.
 Brown recluse spiders are well within their native range in DFW and are commonly found in older homes across the metro.
 Add in year-round cockroach pressure, seasonal wasp and yellowjacket nests, and rats and mice that invade attics during cold snaps, and quarterly professional pest control becomes essential rather than optional for Dallas homeowners.

-Licensed pest control pros serving all of Dallas County and surrounding areas.
+Independent pest control providers may serve all of Dallas County and surrounding areas, subject to availability.

 (520) 783-3777